onlineproducthouse/oph.tf.env/modules/platform/README.md

 ## Dependencies

-This module assumes the native network module is provisioned.
+This module assumes the [network](../network/README.md) module is provisioned.

 ## Resources provisioned